Helvidius Priscus: Biography

 Helvidius came from town of Cluviae, and his father had been the senior centurion of a legion.
-From early youth he devoted his brilliant intellect to academic studies, not (as so often happens) in order to disguise ease and idleness under a pretentitious name, but to arm himself more stoutly against the unpredictable fluctuations of fortune of a public career.
+According to Tacitus, from early youth he devoted his brilliant intellect to academic studies, not (as so often happens) in order to disguise ease and idleness under a pretentious name, but to arm himself more stoutly against the unpredictable fluctuations of fortune of a public career.
 As citizen, senator, husband, son-in-law and friend, he met the varied obligations of life in a consistent way, showing contempt for wealth, stubborn adherence to the right course of action and courage in the face of danger.
 Like his father-in-law, Thrasea Paetus, whose daughter Fannia he had taken as his second wife, Priscus was distinguished for his ardent and courageous republicanism.
 Although he repeatedly offended his rulers, he held several high offices.
 During Nero's reign he was quaestor of Achaea and tribune of the plebs (AD 56); he restored peace and order in Armenia, and gained the respect and confidence of the provincials.
 His declared sympathy with Brutus and Cassius occasioned his banishment in 66.

 Having been recalled to Rome by Galba in 68, he at once impeached Eprius Marcellus, the accuser of Thrasea Paetus, but dropped the charge, as the condemnation of Marcellus would have involved a number of senators.
 As praetor elect Priscus ventured to oppose Vitellius in the senate (Tacitus, Hist. ii.
 91), and as praetor (70) he maintained, in opposition to Vespasian, that the management of the finances ought to be left to the discretion of the senate.
 He proposed that the Temple of Jupiter Best and Greatest, which had been destroyed towards the end of the Year of Four Emperors, should be restored at the public expense.
 Lastly, Priscus saluted Vespasian by his private name, and did not recognize him as emperor in his praetorian edicts.

 At length he was banished a second time, and shortly afterwards was executed by Vespasian's order.
 His life, in the form of a warm panegyric, written at his widow's request by Herennius Senecio, caused its author's death in the reign of Domitian.